genesluna/ads-cesmac/bmi-calculator/README.md

-# BMI calculator and daily water intake
+# BMI and daily water intake calculator

 ## Project specifications:

 - Develop a BMI and water intake calculator;
 - The user must enter their age, height and weight;
-- Based on the entry, we should calculate BMI and ADI;
+- Based on the entry, we should calculate BMI and DWI;
 - The application can be developed in any language.

 <br>